KeithIMyers/chromiumos-docs/developer_guide.md

 The easiest way to get your image running on your target computer is to put the image on a USB flash disk (sometimes called a USB key), and boot the target computer from the flash disk.

-The first step is to insert a USB flash disk (4GB or bigger) into your build computer. **This disk will be completely erased, so make sure it doesn't have anything important on it**.
+The first step is to disable auto-mounting of USB devices on your build computer as it may corrupt the disk image while it's being written.
+Next, insert a USB flash disk (4GB or bigger) into your build computer. **This disk will be completely erased, so make sure it doesn't have anything important on it**.
 Wait ~10 seconds for the USB disk to register, then type the following command:

 ```shell
 (inside) cros flash usb:// ${BOARD}/latest
 ```

 For more details on using this tool, see the [Cros Flash page].
-Note that auto-mounting of USB devices should be turned off as it may corrupt the disk image while it's being written.

 When the `cros flash` command finishes, you can simply unplug your USB key and it's ready to boot from.